Piracicaba River (Minas Gerais): Drainage and climate

-The long-term average flow of the Piracicaba River, based on measurements from the Mário Carvalho fluviometer station in Antônio Dias, is 97.90 cubic metres per second (m³/s).
-During the dry season, the flow is significantly reduced, the lowest average month being September, with 49.7 m³/s.
-From October onwards, as the rainy season begins, the flow intensifies and reaches its highest average in January, with 189.5 m³/s.
-According to records between 1970 and 2010, the highest annual average occurred in 1979, with over 160 m³/s.
+The long-term average flow of the Piracicaba River, based on measurements from the Mário Carvalho fluviometer station in Antônio Dias, is 97.90 cubic metres per second (m^{3}/s).
+During the dry season, the flow is significantly reduced, the lowest average month being September, with 49.7 m^{3}/s.
+From October onwards, as the rainy season begins, the flow intensifies and reaches its highest average in January, with 189.5 m^{3}/s.
+According to records between 1970 and 2010, the highest annual average occurred in 1979, with over 160 m^{3}/s.
 At the beginning of that year, massive floods hit the entire Doce River basin.
-Another year with a high average flow was 1985, with more than 150 m³/s.
-On the other hand, the lowest flow during this period occurred in 1990, when the annual average was close to 50 m³/s.
+Another year with a high average flow was 1985, with more than 150 m^{3}/s.
+On the other hand, the lowest flow during this period occurred in 1990, when the annual average was close to 50 m^{3}/s.
 The history of flood-related problems led to the installation of a series of rain gauge and fluviometer stations on the rivers in the basin, which are managed by the National Water Agency (ANA) and which aim to warn the population of possible overflows.
 This network is part of the warning system for the Doce River basin.
 It is worth noting that during the rainy season it is also common for water turbidity to rise, due to the faster current and the intensified movement of sediment, humus and plankton.